Monads for framed sheaves on Hirzebruch surfaces: Monads

 The \emph{display} of the monad \eqref{eq384} is the commutative diagram (with exact rows and columns)

 where $\mathcal{A}:=\coker a $, $\mathcal{B}:=\ker b $, $\mathcal{E}=\mathcal{E}(M) $, and all morphisms are naturally induced.

-Let us suppose that $T$ is a product $T=X\times S$, where $X$ is a smooth connected projective variety and $S$ a scheme; we denote by $t_i$, $i=1,2$ the canonical projections onto the first and second factor, respectively. \begin{lemma} Let $\varphi:\F\longrightarrow \G$ be a morphism between two coherent sheaves on $T$.
-If for all \emph{closed} points $s\in S$ the restricted morphism $\varphi_s$ is surjective (resp. injective), then $\varphi$ is surjective (resp. injective). \end{lemma} \begin{proof} For all closed points $s\in S$ and for all closed points $x\in T_{s}\simeq X$ the germs $(\varphi_{s})_{x}$ are surjective (resp. injective) as a consequence of \cite[Corollary 2.9]{Eis}.
-At the same time for all $\Ol_T$-modules $\mathcal N$ and all closed points $(x,s)\in T$ there are isomorphisms
+Let $T=X\times S$, where $X$ is a smooth connected projective variety over $\Com$, and $S$ a scheme.
+We denote by $t_i$, $i=1,2$ the canonical projections onto the first and second factor, respectively.
+If $\F$ is an $\Ol_{T}$-module, we denote by $\F_s$ its restriction to the fibre of $T$ over $s\in S$.

-and this is a flat base change.
-This implies that the germs $\varphi_{(x,s)}$ are surjective (resp. injective) for all closed points $(x,s)\in T$.
-By appling \cite[Corollary 2.9]{Eis} again the thesis follows. \end{proof}

-\begin{lemma} Let $M$ be a monad over the product scheme $T=X\times S$ (see eq.~\eqref{eq384}).
-The cohomology $\E(M)$ is flat over $S$ if and only if the restricted morphisms $a_s$ are injective for all closed points $s\in S$. \end{lemma} \begin{proof} By Lemma 2.1.4 in \cite{HL-book}, what we need to prove is that if $a_s$ is injective for all {\em closed} then it is so for all $s$.
-Note that $\mathcal B$ is flat over $S$ as it is locally free and $S$ is a factor of $T=X\times S$.
-Since flatness over $S$ is local over $S$, we can assume $S=\Spec R$.
-If $s$ is not closed, it is the generic point of a closed irreducible subscheme $Z\subseteq S$.
-We know that $a_{\vert Z}$ is injective for all closed points $s\in Z$.
-By Lemma \ref{lmInjSurj}, $a_{\vert Z}$ is injective.
-Since $\{s\}\hookrightarrow Z$ is a flat morphism, we conclude that $a_s$ is injective. \end{proof}

-Suppose now that $\dim X=2$. \begin{prop} If $\E$ and $\E'$ are coherent sheaves on $T$, flat on $S$, and for all closed points $s$ in $S$ the restrictions $\E_s$ and $\E'_s$ are torsion-free, the sheaf $\lHom\left(\E,\E'\right)$ is flat on $S$. \end{prop} The proof of this Proposition relies on a few intermediate results.
-Let $A$ be a commutative ring, $B$ and $R$ (not necessarily flat) $A$-algebras, with $R$ noetherian; let $R':=R\otimes_A B$. \begin{lemma} Let $M$, $N$ be $R$-modules, and suppose that $M$ is finitely generated as an $R$-module, and flat as an $A$-module.
-Then

-\end{lemma} \begin{proof} This is a modification of the proof of \cite[Prop (3.E)]{Mat}.
-The module $M$ admits a resolution by free finitely generated $R$-modules: